How to Combat COVID-19

 - Do all you can to reduce the spread of this new disease by taking simple precautions and following the university’s guidance.

-- Inform the university and its health care professionals if you’ve tested positive for the novel coronavirus so we can conduct contact tracing and support your needs.
+- Inform the university and its health care professionals if you’ve tested positive for COVID-19 so we can conduct contact tracing and support your needs.

 - Faculty, staff and students are encouraged to participate in SlowCOVIDNC, the state of North Carolina’s coronavirus tracing program.
 To participate, users should download the free app from the Apple App Store or Google Play Store and turn on notifications.

 It’s on all of us to protect the Wolfpack.

 Know the Symptoms

 The novel coronavirus that has infected millions of people around the world — officially named SARS-CoV-2 — is a new infectious pathogen that wasn’t identified until December 2019.
 People infected with this virus may have mild to severe symptoms and may spread the coronavirus to others even if they don’t have symptoms.
 The novel coronavirus is responsible for an acute respiratory syndrome called COVID-19 that affects the lungs and other organs.

 Most people who have COVID-19 begin to show symptoms two to 14 days after they’re exposed to the novel coronavirus.
 If you have any of the following symptoms, you should stay home and seek health care: